 Before you make a fire, you should also consider the availability of the elements you need to build it.
 Is the fuel enough for your needs?
 Is the ground prepared for making a fire?
 Estimate how much you think you need and double it, just to make sure you succeed.

-Below you can see how to make a certain fire type and what to use it for:
+Below you can see how to make a specific fire type and what to use it for:

 Fire Type: Teepee